Picton Property Income Reduces Share Count with Recent Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Picton Property Income Limited has repurchased and canceled 100,000 of its ordinary shares, reducing the total number of shares in issue to 520,895,000.
-This transaction, conducted on the London Stock Exchange, is part of the company’s strategy to manage its capital structure and enhance shareholder value, reflecting its agile business model and commitment to adapting to market trends.
+Picton Property Income Limited has repurchased and cancelled 133,003 of its ordinary shares, traded on the London Stock Exchange, at an average price of 80.4 pence per share.
+This transaction reduces the total number of shares in issue to 520,761,997, impacting the company’s voting rights and potentially affecting shareholder interests under the Financial Conduct Authority’s regulations.

 The most recent analyst rating on (GB:PCTN) stock is a Hold with a £84.00 price target.
 To see the full list of analyst forecasts on Picton Property Income stock, see the GB:PCTN Stock Forecast page.